libsdl-org/SDL/docs/README-migration.md

 SDL_FreeWAV has been removed and calls can be replaced with SDL_free.

+SDL_AudioCVT interface is removed, SDL_AudioStream can be used instead.

 The following functions have been renamed:
 * SDL_AudioStreamAvailable() => SDL_GetAudioStreamAvailable()
 * SDL_AudioStreamClear() => SDL_ClearAudioStream()